segmentio/segment-docs/src/connections/sources/catalog/libraries/server/clojure/index.md

 The library is open-source and was contributed by [CircleCI](https://circleci.com/){:target="_blank"}.
 You can [check it out on GitHub](https://github.com/circleci/analytics-clj){:target="_blank"}.
 The clojure library is a wrapper around Segment's [Java library](https://github.com/segmentio/analytics-java){:target="_blank"}.

-The clojure library (like Segment's other server side libraries) is built for high-performance, so you can use them in your web server controller code.
+The Clojure library (like Segment's other server side libraries) is built for high-performance, so you can use them in your web server controller code.
 This library uses an internal queue to make calls non-blocking and fast.
 It also batches messages and flushes asynchronously to Segment's servers.

 ## Getting Started